 1 Lies Creditors Tell Debtors About Bankruptcy

-Creditors often have various reasons to mislead those who owe them money.
-Firstly, the original creditor typically doesn’t hold a professional license, meaning they face no consequences for occasionally telling lies.
-Debt collection agents, although their companies may be required to be licensed, are known to lie because they believe that the debtor will never find out the truth.
-Additionally, it’s important to note that many creditors and debt collectors lack professional education, which may result in them not realizing that what they are saying is untrue.
+Creditors have various reasons to mislead those who owe them money.
+First, the original creditor typically doesn’t hold a professional license, meaning they face no consequences for occasionally telling lies.
+Although their companies may be required to be licensed, Debt collection agents are known to lie because they believe that the debtor will never find out the truth.
+Additionally, it’s important to note that many creditors and debt collectors lack a professional education, which may result in them not realizing that what they are saying is untrue.
 A lie can be more convincing when the person telling it genuinely believes it.
 Furthermore, these claims often stem from the individual’s subjective opinion.
 Rather than admitting to dishonesty or a lack of knowledge, creditors may feel justified in exercising their rights under the First Amendment to “free speech.”

 Well, none of that does you, as a debtor, any good.
 You were probably scared and embarrassed by the call from the creditor.
 You certainly haven’t studied the debt collection and bankruptcy laws, so how do you know the truth?